-Here we take a look at how businesses can overcome the challenge that can be presented by remote interviews.
+Here we take a look at how to conduct a remote interview, and overcome the challenges that can be presented by them.

-A successful remote interview is one that runs as smoothly and seamlessly as one that is face-to-face.
+When considering how to conduct a remote interview, a successful one will run as smoothly and seamlessly as one that is face-to-face.
 But of course, to a certain extent, you are at the mercy of technology.
 It is important, then, to minimise the risk of technical difficulties by being prepared and thinking about the structure of the interview in advance.

 When you are considering which software you are going to use for your remote interview, a reliable connection is a given – but there are other aspects you’ll need to consider.
 You will need to establish what sort of functionality you are going to need – for example, screen sharing or the ability for certain interviewers to join or leave as necessary.